DC11966/join-us/README.md

 Interested in any of the above?
 Awesome, please fill in the form if you want to get contacted: https://forms.gle/Hhiughnk3xANocSc7

 ## Donation/crowdfunding
 With your generous donations the DC11966 organizers will be able to afford running more meetups.
-If you want to help out, buy us coffee: (ko-fi)[https://ko-fi.com/dc11966]
+If you want to support our events, check: https://ko-fi.com/dc11966

+Feel free to reach out to us via Twitter DM if you have any questions: @dc11966 :)